What is Celtic Music?

 The Origins of Celtic Music

-Having its roots in the ancient Celtic culture that thrived across Europe more than 2,000 years ago, Celtic music is a mysterious and interesting art form.
-Although limited information is available about the music of these early Celtic tribes, historical records suggest that music played a significant role in their daily lives and their religious ceremonies.
+Coming from the old Celtic culture that existed in Europe over 2,000 years ago, Celtic music is an interesting art form.
+While we do not have much information on the music of these first Celtic groups, old records point to music being a big part of their everyday lives and their religious events.

 For a more thorough introduction, the NPR Curious Listener's Guide to Celtic Music furnishes an A-to-Z glossary of musical terminology, lists of essential CDs, a history of the art form and its profound influence on modern music, and profiles of notable musicians.
 Find out more through this link on Amazon: https://amzn.to/4gpW5rL